 Both the Maryland Court of Special Appeals and the Maryland Court of Appeals disagreed with Judge Murdock, finding that because the state of Maryland maintains a high level of control over UMMS operations UMMS is an instrumentality of the state of Maryland for the purposes of the PIA.

 Yet both courts also agreed that the case should be dismissed because UMMS’s enacting statute expressly exempts it from any laws “affecting only governmental or public entities.”
 That is a deal killer for snooping on UMMS.

-The Plaintiff was represented by Edward Smith, Jr. and Kerrie Campbell.
+Edward Smith, Jr. and Kerrie Campbell represented the Plaintiff.
 The hospital went for the big guns and hired Hogan & Hartson (Hogan Lovells now?).

 You can read the full opinion here.